i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/administration/parameters/centreon-UI.md

 - **Display comment on chart** allows to display comment from service on chart
 - **Timezone** field indicates timezone of your monitoring server.
-- **Centreon Support Email** field indicates the e-mail address of the **Customer’s service support centre** for the Centreon platform.
-This e-mail address will be displayed at the bottom of the page on the link **Centreon Support**
+- **Centreon Support Email** field indicates the e-mail address of the **Customer’s service support centre** for the i-Vertix platform.
+This e-mail address will be displayed at the bottom of the page on the link **i-Vertix Support**
-- **Send anonymous statistics** box defines wether or not the platform will send anonymous information for the **Centreon Customer Experience Improvement**
+- **Send anonymous statistics** box defines wether or not the platform will send anonymous information for the **i-Vertix Customer Experience Improvement**